joselado/pyqula/README.md

 h.get_bands() # compute the band structure
 ```

-## Mean field Hubbard model of a zigzag graphene ribbon
+## Mean field Hubbard model of a zigzag honeycomb ribbon
 ```python
 from pyqula import geometry
 from pyqula import scftypes